 Odissea's sole release is an above-average slice of typical Italian prog, although at times it sounds just that little bit to close to Genesis for comfort.
 Strangely, I've seen Odissea described as 'average', but I've heard an awful lot more ordinary albums within the genre, although it has to be borne in mind that the quality of early-'70s Italian progressive was way above that of most countries.
 Ennio Cinguino's credited Mellotron simply isn't, although there's a good helping of string synth to be heard.

 I'd already listened to the first two or three tracks of Erin O'Donnell's fourth album, No Place So Far, before I clocked that she's a CCM artist and I already hated what I heard.
 I'm saying this to deflect imaginary-but-potential criticism of the anti-Christian bias on this site; yes, this is god-bothering crud, but I hated it before I realised.
 Why is it that this stuff is mostly utterly, utterly awful?
-I know the message comes before the medium, but couldn't they make just a little effort on the medium side?
+I know the message comes before the medium in their strange, parallel universe, but couldn't they make just a little effort on the medium side?
 Hang on, you're not allowed to say 'medium' to a Christian, are you?
 They might think you're talking about spiritualism and get all upset.
 Out of interest, did you know that references to reincarnation were allegedly removed from the Bible early on, along with a load of other inconvenient stuff?

 This really is a very nasty album indeed.
 Slushy, schlocky, insipid, not to mention wholly unoriginal; Some Things Never Change nicks Boston's More Than A Feeling riff, in a really lightweight kind of way (don't start - Boston rock).
 Tape-replay credits are Blair Masters on Mellotron and Glenn Rosenstein on Mellotron and Chamberlin, with what sounds like Chamby strings on Only You, recognisable Mellotron flutes on the title track and fainter ones on For Me, although the source of the strings on closer There Is No Fear In Love is difficult to determine for certain.
 However, it all appears to be sampled, making the whole thing fairly irrelevant.